Arnold Ashley Miles: Career

 In 1929, he became demonstrator at the London School of Hygiene and Tropical Medicine and began to develop a career in microbiology particularly immunity.
 In 1931 he returned to Cambridge, as a demonstrator becoming reader at the British Postgraduate Medical School based in Hammersmith, London (now part of Imperial College, London).
 In 1937, he was appointed to the chair of bacteriology at University College Hospital Medical School, London.
 During the Second World War he continued as professor and was also a pathologist in the Emergency Medical Service.
 He was also director of the Medical Research Council's wound infection unit in Birmingham and produced effective recommendations for their control.

 In 1946, he was appointed deputy director of the National Institute for Medical Research and head of its department of biological standards.
 His research concerned the mechanisms of inflammation and immunity.

 From 1952–1971, he was director of the Lister Institute of Preventive Medicine.
 In 1952 he also became MD and professor of experimental pathology at London University.
 He was elected FRS in 1961.
 In total he published over 140 papers on his work and was joint editor of five editions of Topley and Wilson's Principles of Bacteriology and Immunity.

 After retirement from the Lister in 1971, he continued to work, even after a stroke, till his death.

 Personal life

 He was appointed CBE in 1953 and received a knighthood in 1966.
 Other awards included honorary FRCP in 1969 and fellowships of King's College, Cambridge, the Institute of Biology, the Infectious Diseases Society of America and the Royal Society of Medicine.

-In 1930 he married a medical laboratory technician, Ellen (Else) Marguerite (died 1988) who was the half-sister of the writer Roald Dahl.
+In 1930 he married a medical laboratory technician, Ellen Marguerite Dahl (1903-1988) who was the half-sister of the writer Roald Dahl.
 They had no children.
 Miles died at his home, 7 Holly Place, Hampstead, London.